Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Simulated experiments

 \section{Simulated experiments}

-We assessed the precision in the posterior approximation relative to clock time for our Gibbs, BDMH and GIMH sampler, as well as the quality of the inference.
-We also compared to the following state-of-the-art methods. \begin{itemize} \item \textit{ssgraph}: block Gibbs sampler for continuous Gaussian spike-and-slab priors by \cite{Wang2015ScalingIU}, implemented by \cite{ssgraph}.
+We assessed the precision in approximating the posterior $\pi(\Omega \mid \Y)$ relative to clock time for our Gibbs, BDMH and GIMH samplers, under the Binomial and Beta-Binomial model priors, and the quality of the inference.
+We also assessed the following state-of-the-art methods.
+First, \textit{ssgraph}, a block Gibbs sampler for continuous spike-and-slab priors \citep{Wang2015ScalingIU,ssgraph}.
+Second, \textit{bdgraph}, a continuous-time birth-death sampler for $G$-Wishart priors \citep{mohammadi2019bdgraph,mohammadi2023accelerating}.
+Third, \textit{bdgraph.mpl}, a marginal pseudo-likelihood sampler for $G$-Wishart priors by \cite{mohammadi2019bdgraph,mohammadi2025scalable}. bdgraph.mpl samples $Z$ but not $\Omega$, hence we sampled $\Omega$ from its conjugate $G$-Wishart posterior.
+Fourth, \textit{regression.pl}, a linear regression pseudo-posterior sampler of \cite{atchade2019quasi}, implemented by us under a discrete Gaussian spike-and-slab prior.
+Finally, GLASSO \citep{friedman2008sparse} setting the regularisation parameter with BIC and EBIC ($\gamma = 0.5$), using R package \texttt{huge} \citep{zhao2012huge}.
+All methods are coded in C, hence the run times are fairly comparable.
+For our BDMH and GIMH algorithms we used $M=\sqrt{p}$ updates per iteration, and for GIMH we set the tempering parameter to $\upsilon= 0.75$.